Baiuvarii: Possible sources of the name

-The Baiuvarii probably didn't exist under that name before the 5th century.
+The Baiuvarii probably did not exist under that name before the 5th century.
 However, the Boii, who seem to be the basis of the first element of the Baiuvarii name, almost disappeared from the written record around the time when the Roman empire began, centuries earlier.
 The form of the name is Germanic, both because of the conversion of the o-sound to an a-sound, and also the -varii suffix.
 This has led scholars to propose different ways in which the Baiuvarii name can be indirectly derived from the much older name of the Boii tribe.
 By explaining this, scholars also hope to get indications about how the Baiuvarii came into existence.

-A common and old proposal is that the Baiuvarii name somehow evolved from the classical version of the geographical term "Bohemia" which was used by Latin and Greek writers in the first century AD.
+A common and old proposal is that the Baiuvarii name somehow evolved from the classical version of the geographical term "Bohemia" which was already used by Latin and Greek writers in the first century AD.
 Strabo called it Buiaimon, Velleius Paterculus called it Boiohaemum, and Tacitus called it Boiemum.
 Modern scholars see this as a Germanic word, coined by the Suebi who settled there under Maroboduus, long after the Boii departed.
 The second component is Germanic *haim-, the source of modern English "home" and modern German "Heim".
-One of the last classical reports of this name is the 2nd century mention of a people called the Bainochaemae.
+One of the last classical reports of this name is the 2nd-century mention of a people called the Bainochaemae.
 Claudius Ptolemy described them in his Geography as living near the Elbe, east of the Melibokus mountains, and north of the Asciburgius mountains.
-However, the "haim" part of the placename, which would have made the evidence for this etymology clear, does not appear in the name of Bavarians, leaving only the name of the Boii.
-According to this proposal, the Baivari migrated south from the original Bohemia, which is generally believed to be roughly where the modern Bohemia is, now in the Czech Republic.
-Alternatively, if Bohemia was in Moravia then the migration was from the east, along the Danube.
+According to this proposal, the Baivari migrated south or east from the original Bohemia, which is believed to have been somewhere in the present-day Czech Republic.
+However, the "haim" part of the placename, which would have made the evidence for this specific etymology clear, does not appear in the name of Bavarians, leaving only the name of the Boii.

-There are proposals that the name does not come from Bohemia at all, but directly from the Boii name itself, which was preserved in various areas to the east of Raetia (which would become the core of Bavaria).
+There are proposals that the name does not come from Bohemia at all, but directly from the Boii name itself, which was preserved in more areas to the east of Raetia (which would become the core of Bavaria), and not just in Bohemia.
 Examples which have been proposed include the following: